realTristan/Versa/README.md

 # Warnings
 - This was one of my first projects when learning Python.
 There are many security vulnerabilities which I am working out in my new anti-cheat: Reborn.
-- I do not recommend using anything from the repository in competitive tournaments.
+- I do not recommend using anything from this repository in competitive tournaments.
 - This is one of the first versions of Versa.
 This codebase is outdated from the actual released versions.
 - Also check out Reborn which is made in Rust for WAY more security.